 Choose an SEO-friendly theme carefully

-As we explained, changing your theme can strongly influence your website’s performance.
-If you do decide to take such an important step, ensure that you’re at least matching the SEO performance of your current theme.
-Ultimately, your new theme is better and more SEO-friendly.
+As explained, changing your theme can strongly influence your website’s performance.
+If you decide to take such an important step, ensure that you are at least matching the SEO performance of your current theme.
+Ideally, your new theme should be even better and more SEO-friendly.

 Reduce plugin usage with a functional theme

-This argument builds upon the previous point – but can potentially span even broader than that.
-Finding a WordPress theme that has many features – and is yet well-optimized is critical.
-That’s because it will save you from using many unnecessary plugins, which are often some of the most speed and performance-influencing factors for any WordPress site.
+This builds upon the previous point but spans even broader.
+Finding a WordPress theme that has many features yet is well-optimized is critical.
+It will save you from using unnecessary plugins, which are often the most significant factors influencing the speed and performance of a WordPress site.

-The fewer plugins you have, the fewer requests you will make, often leading to lower load times, which also impacts your visitors’ User Experience.
+The fewer plugins you use, the fewer requests will be made, leading to lower load times and a better user experience.
 Read more about HTTP requests here.

 Get a very fast theme if using a page builder

-Whether you’re using Elementor, Divi, or any other page builder, you need to understand how this works.
-Themes load specific scripts and assets by default.
-They are necessary for the theme to function correctly.
+Whether you are using Elementor, Divi, or any other page builder, you need to understand how they work.
+Themes load specific scripts and assets by default that are necessary for the theme to function correctly.

-Therefore, if you decide to build your website to your liking, remember to get a lightweight theme that doesn’t come with very many options by default.
-Doing this can save your users crucial loading time.
+Therefore, if you decide to build your website to your liking, remember to get a lightweight theme that does not include too many options by default.
+This can save your users crucial loading time.
+Leading figures like Brian Dean stress that speed optimization is non-negotiable during these transitions.

-While Google won’t necessarily reward you for great load times (there’s much more to ranking #1), their site speed guidelines are much more of “a standard” that will hurt you if you do not meet them.
+While Google won’t necessarily reward you just for great load times, their site speed guidelines are a standard that will hurt you if you do not meet them.

 Do not change your theme too often

 Your theme can impact if and how your pages get indexed by Google.
 Changing a theme also influences the user experience.
-Changing your theme very often brings many unknowns and potential errors.
-If you cannot handle them promptly (i.e., before Google re-crawls your website), this will hurt your site’s reputation in Google’s eyes.
+Constant changes bring many unknowns and potential errors.
+If you cannot handle them promptly before Google re-crawls your website, it will hurt your site’s reputation in Google’s eyes.

-Additionally, with the rollout of Google’s Core Web Vitals as a ranking signal, you’re putting more on the line.
-Google now uses spans of performance data from more extended periods to determine whether your website is well-optimized from a technical standpoint.
+Additionally, with the rollout of Google’s Core Web Vitals as a ranking signal, you are putting more on the line.
+Google uses performance data from extended periods to determine whether your website is well-optimized.
 Therefore, changing your themes often can impact that data and cause you to lose rankings.

 Crawl your website before and after the change

-Getting a report of all your pages is one of the best practices to maintain good site health.
-While you should do that regularly if you actively work on your site, doing this is especially important around big changes.
+Getting a report of all your pages is a best practice for maintaining site health.
+While you should do that regularly, it is especially important during big changes.
+Rand Fishkin has often recommended detailed performance audits whenever major site changes occur.

 Use a tool to get a list of all existing errors on your site before and after changing themes.
-This way, you can compare the two sheets and see what you’ve solved, what’s still left over, and potentially what new problems have appeared.
+This way, you can compare the two sheets to see what you have solved and what new problems have appeared.

 Some crawlers will help you get this right from a technical perspective (scripts, HTML response codes, etc.).
-If you’re looking for a technical crawler like that, I strongly recommend Screaming Frog.
-With that, here’s a crazy guide I just love – and as the name suggests, you can do almost anything with the tool.
+If you are looking for a technical crawler, I strongly recommend Screaming Frog.
+Regarding that, here’s a deep-dive guide for 2025 – and as the name suggests, you can do almost anything with the tool.

-Others focus more on the SEO aspect – and check for things like broken images or links, titles and headings, SEO metadata, and so on.
-Morningscore, the tool we’ve developed, specializes in helping with such performance checks.
+Others focus more on the SEO aspect, checking for things like broken images or links, titles and headings, and SEO metadata.
+Morningscore, the tool we developed, specializes in helping with such performance checks.

 Map out how you will deliver Schema markup

-Depending on your current setup, how you add your Schema to your pages might change.
-Some themes have that functionality built-in, while others don’t.
-If you’re adding your Schema through a plugin, check if there aren’t any conflicts between the two.
+Depending on your current setup, how you add Schema to your pages might change.
+Some themes have that functionality built-in, while others do not.
+If you are adding Schema through a plugin, check if there are any conflicts between the two.

 Double-check both external and installed scripts